kebetsi/pryv-js-examples/README.md

 });
 ```

-### pyUtils.createNumericEvents(params, callback)
+### pyUtils.createNumericEvents(params)

 Creates an array of batch method calls for Events creation.
 This is used for events of [numerical](http://api.pryv.com/event-types/#numerical-types) type.

 The params object has the following fields:
 - data: array of the following:
   - value: mean value
   - variance: delta
     these two fields define the range in which the events' content will be created:
     [value-variance; value+variance]
   - type: the type of the events
   - streamId: the stream to which the events shall be added
 - endTime: the timestamp of the last event
-- numDays: the number of times each event type will be created.
+- numDays: the number of times each event type will be created
+- frequency: the rate at which events are created.
+Ex.: if 2, every 2 days, if 3 every 3 days, etc
 Each of these events will be created *numDays* times, once per day at the same time as *endTime*.
 e.g.:
   - endTime: 1469712094 (July 28th 2016, 13:21:34 UTC)